Gangavathar

 Gangavathar is a 1942 Indian Tamil-language Hindu mythological film directed by C. K. Sathasivam popularly known as C. K. Sachi and produced by Sundaram Sound Studio, Madras.
 The film starred N. C. Vasanthakokilam.

+The film was released on 13 February, coinciding with Maha Shivaratri, a Hindu festival dedicated to Lord Shiva.

 Plot

-The film is based on the episode in Hindu mythology related to the descent of river Ganges to earth.
+The film is based on the story in Hindu beliefs related to the descent of the goddess Ganges to Earth.

 Cast

 The list is adapted from the film's review article in The Hindu.